waveplate/x-formerly-known-as-twitter-irc-bot/README.md

 where `width` is the width of the profile picture, and `contrast: 4` increases the contrast by 4%

-by default it will use quarterblocks, to use the previous default of halfblocks replace `qb` with `hb` and remove `scale`
+by default it will use quarterblocks, to use the previous default of halfblocks (as seen in the screenshot above) replace `qb` with `hb` and remove `scale`

 for flags which do not take any arguments, simply set the value to `true`, e.g.,